Nine Years Ago: Eric Church Makes His Grand Ole Opry Debut

-Eight years ago today (April 1, 2006), was an unforgettable day for Eric Church.
-It was on this day that the North Carolina made his debut on the Grand Ole Opry, more than two months before his first album, ‘Sinners Like Me,’ was even released.
+Nine years ago today (April 1, 2006) was an unforgettable day for Eric Church.
+It was on this day that the North Carolina native made his debut on the Grand Ole Opry, more than two months before his first album, Sinners Like Me, was even released.

-Church, who has spent much of the past few years performing all over the world to sold-out crowds, says the Opry will always remain one of his favorite places to sing.
+Church, who has spent much of the past few years performing all over the world to sold-out crowds, says that the Opry will always remain one of his favorite places to sing.

 “I’ve played a lot of gigs, but I’ve never felt this anywhere else,” he notes.
 “In that situation, it’s almost like everybody’s pulling for you.
 In most other situations, like awards shows, it’s more of a competitive thing.
 You want to do better than everybody else.
 But at the Opry, I could tell that everybody wanted me to do good.
 And I wanted them to do good.
 It’s the Opry — and it becomes family.”